denten-books/plain-text/0-intro.md

 ## 5. Digital Displacement

-*Plain Text* ultimately enacts a reconciliation of vocabularies.
-It is a response to a particular situation of a literary scholar encountering the field of software engineering.
-For a long stretch of my professional life, these two areas of activity remained separate.
-I worked at one and I studied the other.
-At the time, I simply did not think that code had anything to do with poetry.
-The idea for the book came to me in a moment of realization after I was asked one of those naive but fundamental questions of the kind that can set research in motion down a long and winding path.
-A childhood friend who loves books asked about the difference between text in print and text on the screen.
-It was in that struggle to articulate the difference that I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
-Despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
-I could recount technical detail on some level, but my knowledge also had huge gaps.
-It did not amount to a coherent story.
-I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

-Initially, at the point of contact, the two selves spoke different languages.
-It was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than and sometimes more than I comfortably expected.
-Nothing could be assumed from the start.
-Field specific jargon, down to the naive foundations, had to be examined for hidden assumptions that prevented congruence.
-With time, I understood that code and poetry have everything to do with one another.

-Lev Manovich once described his massive image panoramas [@manovich_data_2015] as an artifact of an alien life in the process of observing the human condition.
-My other compatriot and mentor Svetlana Boym also considered her estrangement a methodology, applicable to life and scholarship [@boym_estrangement_1996].
-Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
-The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
-Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
-I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for self-displacement, to those who transgress purposefully, and to those willing to trespass.

 [^ln-capital]: Scholars like Alexander Galloway, David Golumbia, Bernard Harcourt have advanced critique along similar lines.
 See